heber-silva/CKA-Obsidian-Vault/Security/Pod Security Admission.md

 ## Pod Security Admission labels for namespaces[](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-admission-labels-for-namespaces)

 Once the feature is enabled or the webhook is installed, you can configure namespaces to define the admission control mode you want to use for pod security in each namespace.
 Kubernetes defines a set of [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels) that you can set to define which of the predefined Pod Security Standard levels you want to use for a namespace.
-The label you select defines what action the [control plane](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane) takes if a potential violation is detected:
+The label you select defines what action the [](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane) takes if a potential violation is detected:

 |Mode|Description|
 |---|---|